Are you gearing up to take Step 2 of the USMLE? Follow along for tips and tricks to ace the USMLE Step 2 exam.

 The “CK” at the end of Step 2 CK stands for Clinical Knowledge.
 According to the USMLE, Step 2 CK is designed to assess your ability to “apply medical knowledge, skills, and understanding of clinical science essential for the provision of patient care under supervision and includes emphasis on health promotion and disease prevention.”

-The purpose of this exam is to ensure that you are able to combine your knowledge of clinical science principles with patient-centered skills before you move on to residency.
+The purpose of this exam is to ensure you can combine your knowledge of clinical science principles with patient-centered skills before you move on to residency.
 Soon after your exam, you’ll be moving on to practice medicine on patients under supervision, so the ultimate goal of the Step 2 CK exam is to test your readiness.

 The passing score of the USMLE Step 2 CK exam is a minimum of 214 out of 300 as of July 2022.
 This has been changed from the previous minimum score of 209 and means that you will now need to pass at least two-thirds of the questions on the exam to complete the test.

-A good score on the USMLE Step 2 CK exam is considered to be around the 280 mark.
-Of course, the best score possible is 300, but you may take some comfort in knowing that it is quite uncommon for a student to receive a higher score than 290.
+A good score is considered to be around the 260 mark, based on USMLE Step 2 CK percentiles.
+Of course, the best score possible is 300, but you may take some comfort in knowing that it is quite uncommon for a student to receive a higher score than 280.

 Most students take the USMLE Step 2 CK exam at the end of their fourth year in medical school, as recommended by the USMLE.
 According to our experts, it’s best to take the exam fresh out of your clinical rotations so that your experience can help you study.